JustBluce/QAML/README.md

 ### MySQL

 - Make sure that there is a mysql database installed in your computer.
-  - cureently used version is 8.0.21
+  - currently used version is 8.0.21
 - If mysql hasn't been installed in your devoce, please install mysql in your computer with the [following guide](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/) choose the one for your operating system.

   - Or visit https://dev.mysql.com/downloads/mysql/ and download proper mysql